 |Muscat Blanc à Petits Grains|

 In this list I use what I would call a commonly understood definition of grape variety.
-For example, although Pinots Blanc and Gris are clones of the Pinot Noir, I treat all three as separate varieties, not least because the AOC regulations do so.
+For example, although Pinot Blanc and Pinot Gris are clones of Pinot Noir, I treat all three as separate varieties, not least because the AOC regulations do so.
 Likewise, and for the same reason, I count Gewurztraminer and Savagnin Rose as separate varieties, even if they are both clones of Savagnin.
 I also list two varieties of Muscat, but here it is because they are in fact different varieties, however much that may sometimes be glossed over.
 But for Muscat Blanc à Petits Grains and Chasselas I do not separate out their white and pink clones.
 The AOC regulations do refer to both colours, but each time one is allowed the other is too, so nothing is lost by lumping them together.
 Besides, I don’t think it is at all usual to separate out the pink clones for these varieties.
 For more detail, each of these grape varieties has a sizable section in Wine Grapes.
 Internet searches will also give plenty of information about them.

 |Label Text||Permitted Grape Varieties|